Operational funding is the money your board receives from the Government to run your school and to achieve the objectives specified in your charter.

 - For information about the roll return process, including when your roll returns are due, visit the Roll returns (monitoring) page.

 School deciles indicate the extent to which the school draws its students from low socio-economic communities.
 Each year, your school can request a review of its decile if you believe your catchment area or socio-economic circumstances have changed significantly.
+From January 2023 deciles will be phased out and we be using the Equity Index for decile funding components.

 For more information on how deciles are applied to schools, what funding they determine, and where to find schools’ deciles, visit the School deciles page.
 For information on the review process, including how to apply and when to apply, visit the Deciles review page.